vetux/xng/README.md

 This engine will not follow the HDR FAD that for some reason certain graphics programmers accept without using logical reasoning.
 Colors are represented using a maximum of 8 bit per channel by default in the rendering code because display and camera light sensor technology currently and probably for the forseeable future can barely reach 8 bit depth in the real world already so having higher bit depth colours just adds bandwidth overhead for no reason.

+### PBR Shading
+Because I do not have or know anyone with a math degree I am dependent on tutorials for the lighting equations.
+This means the frame graph PBR lighting might not be fully accurate and have missing features.